Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 - Can You Safely Get a COVID-19 Vaccine If You Have a History of Allergic Reactions?

 - Should You Get the COVID-19 Vaccine If You Have a History of Allergic Reactions to Infused or Injectable Medications?

 How Are People with Chronic Conditions Being Prioritized for the Vaccine?

-Following those groups would be certain essential workers, adults 65 and older, and those with underlying conditions that increase the risk for severe COVID-19 illness.
+In some states, people with high-risk medical conditions are currently eligible to receive COVID-19 vaccines.
 This doesn’t necessarily include autoimmune conditions, but rather focuses on many conditions that are comorbidities for inflammatory and autoimmune patients, including: obesity, diabetes, COPD, heart conditions, chronic kidney disease, cancer, sickle cell disease, and those who have undergone solid organ transplantation.